A massive quiescent galaxy in a group environment at $z=4.53$: Introduction

 To elucidate these problems, a lot of efforts have been put into the search for progenitors of local elliptical galaxies at high redshifts and examine them closer to the time of quenching.
-Over the last $\sim2$ decades, massive quiescent galaxies with no significant ongoing star formation at $z\sim 2$, which are likely the progenitors of local ellipticals, have been extensively studied (e.g., \citealp{Kriek_2009,Whitaker_2012,Toft_2012,Belli_2017,Belli_2019,Stockmann_2020}).
-These galaxies have very large stellar masses $(M_*>10^{11}\,M_\odot)$ and compact sizes $(R_e<2\,\mathrm{kpc})$ compared to their counterparts in the local Universe.
-Also, the previous studies infer SFHs of these galaxies and confirm the evidence of starburst at $z>3$ and short quenching timescale.
+Over the last two decades, massive quiescent galaxies with no significant ongoing star formation at $z\sim 2$, which are likely the progenitors of local ellipticals, have been extensively studied (e.g., \citealp{Glazebrook2004,Cimatti2004,Cimatti2008,Daddi_2005,Kriek_2009,Kriek2019,Whitaker_2012,Toft_2012,Onodera2012,Onodera2015,Belli_2017,Belli_2019,Morishita2019,Stockmann_2020}).
+These researches infer SFHs of the galaxies and confirm the evidence of starburst at $z>3$ and short quenching timescale.
+These galaxies also have very large stellar masses $(M_*>10^{11}\,M_\odot)$ and compact sizes $(R_e<2\,\mathrm{kpc})$ compared to their counterparts in the local Universe (e.g., \citealp{vanDokkum2008,Cassata2011,Newman2012,vanderWel2014,Lustig2021}).

-Thanks to the recent development of sensitive near-infrared (NIR) spectrographs, massive quiescent galaxies at up to $z\sim 4$ are spectroscopically confirmed (e.g., \citealp{Glazebrook2017,Schreiber_2018,Forrest_2020,Valentino_2020,nanayakkara_2022,Antwi-Danso_2023}).
+Thanks to the recent development of sensitive near-infrared (NIR) spectrographs, massive quiescent galaxies at up to $z\sim 4$ are spectroscopically confirmed (e.g., \citealp{Glazebrook2017,Schreiber_2018,Forrest_2020,Forrest_2020b,Valentino_2020,D_Eugenio_2020,Eugenio_2021,nanayakkara_2022,Antwi-Danso_2023,Tanaka2023}).
 This epoch is consistent with the formation epoch inferred from the local elliptical galaxies \citep{Thomas2010}, and the identification of massive quiescent galaxies at $z>4$ is critical to understand their quenching mechanism.
 The number of sources confirmed at $z > 4$ is still relatively limited \citep{Tanaka_2019,carnall_2023}, but deep ground-based observations and new JWST spectroscopy are about to change the landscape.
-Also, recent cosmological simulations have difficulties in reproducing these galaxies (e.g., \citealp{Schreiber_2018,Cecchi_2019,Merlin_2019,Valentino_2020}).
+Also, recent cosmological simulations have difficulties in reproducing these galaxies (e.g., \citealp{Schreiber_2018,Guarnieri_2019,Cecchi_2019,Merlin_2019,Valentino_2020,Gould_2023}).
 Observational confirmations of massive quiescent galaxies at $z>4$ are an important step to constrain the galaxy formation models.